NokKbl/Pig-Latin/README.md

 ### Score Info
-Score Info will show correct and wrong amount of players, name score and some word depends on what score players got.
+Score Info will show correct and wrong problems amount of players , name score and some word depends on the score that players got.

 ![ST](gameScreenShotandFont/Frame9.png)